-Our perception of the best flies for brown trout have changed over the years with parachute flies and terrestrial flies preferred over the conventionally hackled patterns of yesteryear.
+Our perception of the best flies for brown trout has changed over the years, with parachute flies and terrestrial flies preferred over the conventionally hackled patterns of yesteryear.

-It’s really important to note these a sample list and there will ALWAYS be local flies that perform really well in your area because they imitate creatures found there.
+It’s really important to note these sample lists, and there will ALWAYS be local flies that perform really well in your area because they imitate creatures found there.